 Implement new product or project and see financial impacts

-For Program and Project Managers, Product and Brand Managers, or anyone with profit and loss responsibility who manages against a budget and makes or decides on capital investment requests.
+For Program and Project Managers, Product and Brand Managers, and entrepreneurs or anyone with profit and loss responsibility who manages against a budget and makes or decides on capital investment requests.

-Pre-requisite: Basic Finance Course or Bottom-Line Business Acumen – Foundations
+Pre-requisite: Basic Finance Course or Bottom-Line Finance Foundations

 PDU Credits: 15